laravel/nova-docs/3.0/resources/fields.md

 }
 ```

-You may wish to filter out values that are either `true` or `false` from display to avoid cluttering up the view.
+Sometimes, you may wish to hide values that are `true` or `false` to avoid cluttering the view.
 You may do this by using the `hideFalseValues  and `hideTrueValues` methods on the field:

 ```php
 BooleanGroup::make('Permissions')->options([